The Importance of Proper Documents

 Guests who do not possess the proper documentation may be prevented from boarding their flight or ship or from entering a country, and may be subject to fines.

 For additional passport requirements and information on obtaining or renewing a passport, U.S. travelers should visit the State Department's website or VisaCentral's website.
-VisaCentral is a fast and easy solution for all your U.S. passport needs.
+VisaCentral is a fast and easy solution for the passport needs of U.S. and Canadian citizens.
 VisaCentral can obtain passports in as little as one day.
-Contact VisaCentral online or call 1-800-579-2261.
+In the United States, contact VisaCentral online or call 1-800-579-2261.
 Be sure to reference Azamara Club Cruises account 44990 for reduced service fees.
 In Canada, contact VisaCentral online or call 1-888-665-9956.
 Reference account 10036.

-Guests from outside the United States should contact their country's passport issuing agency.
+Guests from outside the United States and Canada should contact their country's passport issuing agency.